-Although commands are accessible using toolbars, the dashboard, pull-down menus, and short-cut menus, you can enter the command using the keyboard.
+Although commands are accessible using toolbars, the dashboard, pull-down menus, and shortcut menus, you can enter the command using the keyboard.
 As you type the letters, they appear on the Command line (near the bottom of the screen) or in the Dynamic Input box near the cursor (see "Drawing Aids," "Dynamic Input").
 Using the keyboard to type in commands offers several features:

-Command name

-Command alias

-Type in the full command name.

-Type the one- or two-letter shortcut for the command (see App.
-A and B).

-Type a Ctrl key plus another key to invoke the command (see App.
-C).

-Up and down arrows

-Tab key

-Type in a few letters and press the Tab key to "AutoComplete" the command.
+Command name Type in the full command name.
+Command alias Type the one- or two-letter shortcut for the command (see App.
+A).
+Accelerator keys Type a Ctrl key plus another key to invoke the command (see App.
+B).
+Up and down arrows Use the up and down arrows to cycle through the most recent input.
+Tab key Type in a few letters and press the Tab key to "AutoComplete" the command.